Skip to main content

 Use the control number for library-facing catalog control, and use the ISBN for supply-chain identification of a specific title, edition, and format.
 The Library of Congress does not issue ISBNs, and U.S. ISBN help goes through Bowker.
 If that split is still fuzzy, review How to get an 'ISBN' for your self-published book. | Item | Use it for | Not this | | --- | --- | --- | | LCCN | Library-facing bibliographic control tied to an LC catalog record | A retail or distributor product ID | | ISBN | Supply-chain ID for a specific edition and format | Proof of copyright or LC cataloging | | Copyright registration | Legal registration record with related benefits | A substitute for either identifier |

 If you received a preassigned number, put post-publication follow-up on your checklist as its own task.
-For any required copy submission, verify the current destination before mailing anything, and use a note like "Add current destination after verification" in your tracker until you confirm it.
+For any required copy submission, keep the destination marked as pending official Library of Congress verification until you confirm it.
 Keep proof of shipment and a record of the exact edition you sent.

 Do not plan your launch around assumed cataloging speed.
 Authors and self-publishers can open a PrePub Book Link account and begin submitting requests right away.
-For the rest of the timeline, use "Add current processing guidance after verification" in your schedule.
+Keep the remaining timeline marked as current processing guidance pending official verification.
 The practical move is to apply early and leave room for metadata corrections before final print files are frozen.

 No. The Library states it is under no obligation to provide preliminary or final cataloging information in its catalog, and final selection decisions are made by selection librarians and recommending officers.
 Treat assignment as metadata control for an eligible print book, not as a promise of catalog visibility or collection placement.